+Tank Fill Inlet

+The tank drain valves are in the closed position to avoid draining the water while filling the tank.

-Tank Fill Inlet (Located behind the passenger rear door) -Typical View
+(Located behind the passenger rear door)

+-Typical View

-- 2. Configure the levers on the panel to reflect the "Power Fill Tank" setting as indicated by the picture instructions on the Water Center Panel. - 3.
+- 2. Configure the Fresh Water Valve on the panel to the "Tank Fill" position. - 3.
 Use the level display on the passenger sink cabinet to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath the motorhome.
 This display can also be used as a night-light.

 Tank water level indicator- depress button above to view water level in low light conditions.
-Can be left on to be used as a night light. (located on sink cabinet) -Typical View
+Can be left on to be used as a night light. (located on the inside passenger side panel- T36A shown.)